marius-grigaliunas/bloomer/README.md

   - [x] Redesign the identified plant tab
   - [x] Redesign the plant details tab

-- [ ] Photos inside the plant details and identified plant pages need to be fixed, current aspect ratio morfs the photos.
+- [x] Photos inside the plant details and identified plant pages need to be fixed, current aspect ratio morfs the photos.
-- [ ] add a report a bug section in the setting menu
+- [x] add a report a bug section in the setting menu
-- [ ] add a contact form in the settings menu
+- [x] add a contact form in the settings menu
+- [x] when plant is watered, no immediate response, fix that
+- [ ] Refine transitions
+- [ ] improve loading states
+- [ ] Prepare for deployment, update Readme
+- [ ] Deploy